CMCDD/AMADAR/README.md

 ++ TS :

 Terminated after 5 minutes at the b3lyp/6-31G(d) level.
-It has a unique imaginary frequency of 574.50i.
+The predicted TS has a unique imaginary frequency of 574.50i.
 It is a refined structure compared to the guess, in which the two C-C bonds measure 2.19 and 2.32 angstroms respectively.